eqlabs/pathfinder/contributing.md

 - Have an accurate description of your changes and intentions with the PR.
 - Code comments should describe the **why** and not the **how**.
 - New features should have reasonable tests.
 - Ensure CI is happy.
 CI will run automatically when the PR is opened.
-This includes checks checks for
+This includes checks for
   - formatting (`cargo fmt`)
   - linting (`cargo clippy`)
   - testing (`cargo test`)